Son of Yuri Aizenshpis Mikhail. Yuri Aizenshpis vs. his wards. Awards, further creative activities

 Family life

 Aizenshpis did not like to talk about his personal life.
-At the Intershans-89 festival, he met a very pretty assistant director Elena.
+At the Interchance-89 festival, he met a very pretty assistant director, Elena.
 The couple did not formalize the relationship.
-In 1993, a baby appeared in the family - the son of Misha.
-But gradually the feelings lost their former sharpness, and the couple broke up.
+In 1993, a baby appeared in the family - son Misha.
+But gradually the feelings lost their former severity, and the couple broke up.

-Yuri Shmilevich spoiled his son Aizenshpis, however, the educational process was completely shifted to Elena's shoulders.
-Mikhail often visited his father's office, went to concerts with him.
+Yuri Shmilevich spoiled his son Aizenshpis, however, the educational process was completely transferred to Elena’s shoulders.
+Mikhail often visited his father’s office and went with him to concerts.
 Yuri Shmilevich bequeathed to his son and ex-wife two huge apartments in Moscow.
-After the death of the producer, Elena married the editor of the TNT channel, Leonid Gyune.
+After the death of the producer, Elena married the editor of the TNT channel Leonid Gune.

 Yuri Aizenshpis: cause of death

-On September 20, 2005, this was gone talented person, a recognized and successful Russian producer.
-At about eight o'clock in the evening, Yuri Aizenshpis died in the Moscow City Hospital No. 20.
-Death was due to a massive myocardial infarction.
+On September 20, 2005 this was gone talented person, a recognized and successful Russian producer.
+At about eight o'clock in the evening, Yuri Aizenshpis died in Moscow City Hospital No. 20.
+Death was due to extensive myocardial infarction.
 Yuri Shmilevich was buried at the Domodedovo cemetery near Moscow.

 Yuri Shmilevich Aizenshpis was born a month after the end of the Great Patriotic War in Chelyabinsk.
 At that time, the producer's mother was evacuated there.
 Yuri Shmilevich comes from unusual family.
-The father's ancestors lived in Spain, but at the same time, Poland is indicated in Shmil Moiseevich's passport as the country of birth.
-Already in adulthood, the man fled to the USSR, fearing the reprisals of the Nazis.
+My father’s ancestors lived in Spain, but Shmil Moiseevich’s passport indicated Poland as his country of birth.
+Already as an adult, the man fled to the USSR, fearing reprisals from the Nazis.

-Interestingly, the real name of Yuri's father is Shmul.
-An employee of the NKVD, filling out a passport, mixed it up.
-So it turned out Shmil Aizenshpis.
-The man went through the Second World War, visited Berlin.
-In this case, the soldier was never wounded.
-The mother of Yuri Shmilyevich's biography is no less interesting.
+Interestingly, the real name of Yuri’s father is Shmul.
+The NKVD officer, filling out the passport, got it wrong.
+This is how Shmil Aizenshpis turned out.
+The man went through the Second World War and visited Berlin.
+However, the soldier was never wounded.
+Yuri Shmilevich’s mother’s biography is no less interesting.
 Maria Mikhailovna was born in Belarus.

-After the death of her parents, she was transferred to the upbringing of distant relatives.
-Due to the outbreak of the war, she did not have time to get a diploma in journalism.
-Maria Mikhailovna joined partisan detachment, several times almost fell into the hands of the Germans.
-AT post-war years was awarded medals and orders.
+After the death of her parents, she was given over to distant relatives to raise.
+Because of the outbreak of the war, I did not have time to obtain a diploma in journalism.
+Maria Mikhailovna joined partisan detachment, almost fell into the hands of the Germans several times.
+IN post-war years was awarded medals and orders.

-The acquaintance of Yuri's parents took place at the Belorussky railway station in 1944.
+Yuri's parents met at the Belorussky railway station in 1944.
 After the end of the war, Maria Mikhailovna and Shmil Moiseevich ended up in the Main Directorate of Airfield Construction.
 At that time, the Aizenshpis family lived well.
-They had a TV and a gramophone with a large collection of records in their house.
+In their house there was a TV and a gramophone with a large collection of records.

-Until 1961, the producer's family lived in a wooden barracks, but then moved to an apartment located in the Moscow Sokol district.
-Yuri Shmilevich was a sports child, attended sports school.
+Until 1961, the producer's family lived in a wooden barracks, but then moved to an apartment located in the Sokol district of Moscow.
+Yuri Shmilevich was a sporty child, attended sports school.
 The producer was a fan of handball, volleyball and athletics.
 I had to retire from professional sports due to a leg injury.

-Yuri took his first steps as an administrator already in his youth.
-In 1965, the man began to collaborate with the rock group Sokol.
-Despite the obvious craving for show business, Aizenshpis received economic Education at the Moscow Institute of Economics and Statistics.
+Yuri took his first steps as an administrator in his youth.
+In 1965, the man began collaborating with the rock group Sokol.
+Despite the obvious craving for show business, Aizenshpis received economic Education at the Moscow Economic and Statistical Institute.

 Music and production

-Producer career for Yuri Shmilevich began while studying at the institute.
-Collaboration with a rock band did not help to reach the desired heights.
-Then Aizenshpis went to jail for conducting illegal currency transactions.
-After leaving prison, the producer ended up in the perestroika world, which became the starting point for developing a career in show business.
+Yuri Shmilevich's career as a producer began while still studying at the institute.
+Collaboration with a rock band did not help achieve the desired heights.
+Then Aizenshpis went to prison for conducting illegal currency transactions.
+After leaving prison, the producer found himself in the perestroika world, which became the starting point for developing a career in show business.

-Acquaintance with Alexander Lipnitsky allowed Aizenshpis to become the head of the Intershans festival.
-Gradually, the man studied the basics of backstage life, identified methods of influencing musicians, and later moved on to producing.
+Meeting Alexander Lipnitsky allowed Aizenshpis to become the director of the Interchance festival.
+Gradually, the man studied the basics of behind-the-scenes life, identified methods of influencing musicians, and later moved on to producing.

-"Promote an artist - functional duty producer.
+“Promote the artist - functional responsibility producer.
 And here any means are good.
-Through diplomacy, bribery, threats or blackmail,” Yuri Shmilyevich said.
+Through diplomacy, bribery, threats or blackmail,” said Yuri Shmilevich.

-This approach has been successful.
+This approach to the matter turned out to be successful.
 From an ordinary producer, Aizenshpis quickly rose to the rank of show business shark.
-Yuri began to help performers who wanted to be on the big stage.
+Yuri began helping performers who wanted to be on the big stage.
 Not everyone suited Aizenshpis.
-The producer, lighting the stars, chose artists who could "hook" the viewer.
+The producer, lighting the stars, chose artists who could “hook” the viewer.
 A prerequisite was the presence of a repertoire.
-To promote musicians, Yuri Shmilyevich used the media and television.
+To promote musicians, Yuri Shmilevich used the media and television.

 In 1988, the Kino group fell into the hands of Aizenshpis.
 By this time, the musicians had already reached a certain level on their own, but a professional approach to promotion was required.
-Cooperation of two talented people- Yuri Shmilyevich and - gave fruit.
+Cooperation of two talented people- Yuri Shmilevich and - it bore fruit.

 The fame of the producer and musician soared to unprecedented heights.
 Two years later, Viktor Tsoi dies.
-Aizenshpis takes a loan of 5 million rubles and releases the posthumous album of the musician "Black Album".
-The circulation of the disc exceeded 1 million copies.
-On this project, the producer earned 24 million.
+Aizenshpis takes out a loan of 5 million rubles and releases the musician’s posthumous album “Black Album”.
+The disc's circulation exceeded 1 million copies.
+The producer earned 24 million from this project.

-Musicians of the Kino group, Yevgeny Dodolev and Yuri Aizenshpis at the presentation of the Black Album
+Musicians of the Kino group, Evgeny Dodolev and Yuri Aizenshpis at the presentation of the Black Album

 Yuri Shmilevich's career developed rapidly.
-After Kino, another team followed - Technology.
+After “Kino” there was another group – “Technology”.
 In fact, Aizenshpis promoted the group from scratch.
 Young musicians became popular.
-For some unknown reason, after a year of joint work, the paths of the producer and the wards diverge.
+For an unknown reason, after a year of working together, the paths of the producer and the wards diverge.

 Already in 1992, Yuri Aizenshpis was recognized as the best producer in the country.
-One year after official recognition he meets Svetlana Geiman, known under the pseudonym.
-They worked for several months, after which he took up the promotion of the singer.
+A year after official recognition he meets Svetlana Gaiman, known under the pseudonym.
+They worked for several months, after which he began promoting the singer.

-For 6 years, Yuri Shmilevich collaborated with a famous singer in the 90s.
+For 6 years, Yuri Shmilevich collaborated with a singer famous in the 90s.
 Collaboration led to the recording of 5 albums.
-Aizenshpis increased Vlad's popularity and recognition at times.
+Aizenshpis increased Vlad’s popularity and recognition significantly.
 The musician was invited to major concerts and events in Russia and the USA.

-The track record of Yuri Aizenshpis includes such stars as Nikita, the Dynamite group.
+Yuri Aizenshpis' track record includes such stars as Nikita, the Dynamite group.
 The main achievement in the work of the producer was.
 Under the leadership of Yuri Shmilevich, they learned about the artist in Russia.

 Personal life

 Rumors constantly circulated around Aizenshpis.
-In show business, they said that the producer brought the so-called "blue lobby" to the work.
-Previously, women were brought to a man for promotion, later lovers of politicians and businessmen began to appear.
-More than once, Yuri Shmilyevich and the wards of the producer were called gays, but no official confirmation of the men's orientation was found.
+In show business they stated that the producer brought the so-called “blue lobby” into the work.
+Previously, women were brought to men for promotion; later, lovers of politicians and businessmen began to appear.
+More than once Yuri Shmilevich and the producer’s wards were called gay, but no official confirmation of the men’s orientation was found.

-Numerous rumors did not prevent Yuri Shmilyevich from living in a civil marriage with Elena Lvovna Kovrigina.
+Numerous rumors did not prevent Yuri Shmilevich from living in a civil marriage with Elena Lvovna Kovrigina.

-After the death of Aizenshpis, she quickly arranged her personal life by marrying director Leonid Goiningen-Hühne.
+After the death of Aizenshpis, she quickly arranged her personal life by marrying director Leonid Goyningen-Güne.
 Yuri and Elena had a son, Mikhail.
-In 2014, a young man came to the police in connection with the use of drugs.
-During the search, 1.5 grams of cocaine were found on Mikhail.
+In 2014, a young man was taken into custody by the police due to drug use.
+During the search, Mikhail was found to have 1.5 grams of cocaine.

 Death

-Imprisonment had a negative impact on the health of the producer.
-For a long time Yuri Aizenshpis hid what he has serious problems.
-Officially, the cause of death is myocardial infarction, but a number of diagnoses led to this, including cirrhosis of the liver, gastrointestinal bleeding, hepatitis B and C. The information that Yuri Shmilyevich had AIDS, which led to death, is not documented.
+Imprisonment had a negative impact on the producer's health.
+For a long time Yuri Aizenshpis hid what he had serious problems.
+Officially, the cause of death is myocardial infarction, but a number of diagnoses led to this, including cirrhosis of the liver, gastrointestinal bleeding, hepatitis B and C. The information that Yuri Shmilevich had AIDS, which led to death, is not documented.

 Three days before his death, Aizenshpis felt unwell.
-The doctors decided to hospitalize the producer.
-After the manipulations, the condition improved, so Yuri Shmilevich persuaded the doctors to let him out of the hospital.
+Doctors decided to hospitalize the producer.
+After the manipulations, the condition improved, so Yuri Shmilevich persuaded the doctors to release him from the hospital.
 The producer wanted to see Dima Bilan receive the prestigious MTV-2005 music award.

-Before the ceremony, the producer did not live two days.
-Aizenshpis's life was cut short in the 61st year.
+The producer did not live to see the ceremony for two days.
+Aizenshpis's life was cut short at the age of 61.
 The funeral took place at the Domodedovo cemetery.
 The farewell ceremony was attended by artists, composers and other show business figures.
-Numerous photos of the mourning Dima Bilan have circled the Internet.
-The grave of the producer is located next to the parent.
+Numerous photos of the grieving Dima Bilan spread across the Internet.
+The producer's grave is located next to his parents'.

-Popular Artist Dima Bilan now has no right to go on stage and release albums.
-On March 29, at a press conference in RIA Novosti, she spoke about this Elena Kovrigina, producer's widow Yuri Aizenshpis.
+Popular artist Dima Bilan Now he has no right to go on stage and release albums.
+On March 29, at a press conference at RIA Novosti, she spoke about this Elena Kovrigina, producer's widow Yuri Aizenshpis.

 ON THIS TOPIC

-At the beginning of the press conference, Elena Kovrigina announced that on the tenth day after the death of Yuri Aizenshpis, she turned to lawyer Pavel Astakhov with a request to prepare all the documents so that the producer's son Misha Aizenshpis entered into the right of inheritance.
-Kovrigina was worried that her son's rights would not be infringed.
+At the beginning of the press conference, Elena Kovrigina announced that on the tenth day after the death of Yuri Aizenshpis, she turned to lawyer Pavel Astakhov with a request to prepare all the documents so that the producer’s son Misha Aizenshpis would take over the right of inheritance.
+Kovrigina was worried that her son’s rights would not be infringed.

-The fact is that at the beginning of his creative activity, Viktor Belan (Dima Bilan) signed a contract with producer Yuri Aizenshpis stating that the brand, image and repertoire of the artist "Dima Bilan" belong to Aizenshpis' production center "StarPro".
-The contract also stated that if Dima Bilan breaks off relations with StarPro, then he is not eligible to perform for the next ten years.
-By Civil Code after the death of Yuri Aizenshpis, the StarPro company became the property of the son of producer Misha Aizenshpis.
+The fact is that at the beginning of his creative activity, Victor Belan (Dima Bilan) signed a contract with producer Yuri Aizenshpis that the brand, image and repertoire of the artist “Dima Bilan” belonged to Aizenshpis’ production center “StarPro”.
+The contract also stated that if Dima Bilan breaks off relations with StarPro, then he is ineligible to compete for the next ten years.
+By Civil Code After the death of Yuri Aizenshpis, the StarPro company became the property of the son of producer Misha Aizenshpis.

 Pavel Astakhov showed documents to journalists, confirming that the rights to the brand, image, and repertoire of Dima Bilan by right of direct inheritance belong to 15-year-old Misha Aizenshpis.
-And until the child reaches the age of majority, his mother and guardian Elena Kovrigina will manage the son's property.
+Until the child reaches adulthood, his mother and guardian Elena Kovrigina will manage the son’s property.

-By the way, Dima Bilan's performance at the Eurovision Song Contest, like any other singer's performances after the death of Aizenshpis, can also be interpreted as a violation of the law.
+By the way, Dima Bilan’s performance at the Eurovision Song Contest, like any other performances of the singer after the death of Aizenshpis, can also be interpreted as a violation of the law.

-Elena Kovrigina explained her almost two-year silence by the fact that even in negotiations with a representative of the new producers and Dima Bilan, she promised not to make a fuss about this issue.
-And then she was preparing everyone required documents.
-Whether penalties for non-compliance with contracts will be applied to Dima Bilan, neither Elena Kovrigina nor Pavel Astakhov reported.
+Elena Kovrigina explained her almost two-year silence by saying that during negotiations with a representative of the new producers and Dima Bilan, she promised not to make a fuss about this issue.
+And then I was preparing everyone necessary documents.
+Neither Elena Kovrigina nor Pavel Astakhov said whether penalties would be applied to Dima Bilan for non-compliance with contracts.

 January 22nd, 2017

-There was such a famous music producer who passed away not so long ago, but that's not the point.
-Even if you have not heard of him, then perhaps in the continuation of the conversation you will be interested in the details of working days in the colonies of the Soviet Union.
+There was such a famous music producer who passed away not so long ago, but that’s not the point.
+Even if you have not heard of him, then perhaps as the conversation continues you will be interested in details about everyday life in the colonies of the Soviet Union.

-Famous music producer Yuri Aizenshpis Soviet time twice was convicted for foreign exchange transactions.
+Famous music producer Yuri Aizenshpis in Soviet time was convicted twice for currency transactions.
 In total, he served 17 years.
-But the talent of the manager Aizenshpis realized in the zone.
-In the first trip, he set up production at the construction site of KrAZ, in the second he was in charge of the sawmill.
-Aizenshpis recalled that smart person he lived well even in the zone, his income was measured in thousands of rubles.
+But Aizenshpis realized his talent as a manager in the zone.
+On his first trip, he set up production at the construction of KrAZ, on the second, he managed a sawmill.
+Aizenshpis recalled that smart person He lived well even in the zone; his income was measured in thousands of rubles.

 Here are the details...